Admin December 09, 2025 5 min read

 • Easy to make mistakes while copy‑pasting messages

 This is acceptable for early‑stage or one‑off campaigns but quickly hits its limits once daily lead volume goes up.
+For structured campaigns, check How to Send Bulk Messages on WhatsApp.

 A lot of tools promise "WhatsApp blast without saving number" by taking over your WhatsApp Web session, sending messages in the background, or using browser scripts.
 These tools often: